scott-walker-llnl/legion-geo-interop/README.md

 1. Setup Legion for MPI interopability by installing GASNET.
 This is unfortunately not straightforward as GASNET setup is different for most systems and requires Legion specific setup.
 See the Legion GASNET instructions [here](http://legion.stanford.edu/gasnet/ "GASNET instructions").
 2. Install Legion using these [instructions](http://legion.stanford.edu/starting/ "Legion Installation").
 3. Install GeoPM following the instructions in the [repository](https://github.com/geopm/geopm "GeoPM").
+4. Install [Libmsr](https://github.com/LLNL/libmsr "Libmsr"), which is used to verify GeoPM results.
+This requires either root or [msr_safe](https://github.com/LLNL/msr-safe "msr-safe").
-4. Check the paths and configuration in ./tutorial_env.sh, you may need to change the job launcher or python paths for your system.
+5. Check the paths and configuration in ./tutorial_env.sh, you may need to change the job launcher or python paths for your system.
-5. Change configuration in ./var.sh to reflect your local system.
+6. Change configuration in ./var.sh to reflect your local system.
 Depending on the job launcher used you may need to change the GEOPM_RM variable, see GeoPM documentation for details.
 LG_RT_DIR needs to point to xxx/legion/runtime.
 Change the GASNET variable to point to the install location of GASNET.
-6. Change the variables in ./run.sh to reflect your local system.
+7. Change the variables in ./run.sh to reflect your local system.
 If you want to use a different GeoPM power configuration json file then you can set that here.
 GeoPM must be run in "process" mode.

 ## Run Directions
 There are many nuances to building and executing a Legion+GeoPM program so I will show an example command and explain each part.